Dll functions exported by QM

 QM 2.2.0.

-Runs an executable file with specified privileges (administrator, user, etc).
-Mostly useful on Vista, but can be used on all OS.
+Runs a program with specified privileges (administrator, user, etc).
+Mostly useful on Vista and later, but can be used on all OS.

-flags - privileges that you need.
-Available values are described in the Make Exe topic.
-Search for StartProcess.
+flags - integrity level (IL) that you need, and other flags, see above.
+The IL values are described in the Make Exe topic.

 path - executable file path.